AppliedRecognition/Ver-ID-UI-iOS/README.md

     - Reveal the options by clicking the **Options** button on the bottom left of the dialog.
     - Tick **Copy items if needed** under **Destination**.
     - Under **Added to targets** select your app target.
-8. Ver-ID will need the password you received at registration.
+8. Ver-ID will need the password you received at registration to construct an instance of `VerIDSDKIdentity`.
     - You can either specify the password when you create an instance of `VerIDFactory`:

         ~~~swift
-        let veridFactory = VerIDFactory(veridPassword: "your password goes here")
+        let identity = try VerIDSDKIdentity(password: "your password goes here")
         ~~~
     - Or you can add the password in your app's **Info.plist**: